Bikaneri bhujia: Preparation

 A dough of moth bean, garbanzo bean, gram flour and spices including powdered cellulose, salt, red chilli, black pepper, cardamom, cloves, etc. is made into the snack by pressing it through a sieve and deep frying in vegetable oil.

 Geographical Indication protection

-In October 2008, Bikaneri bhujia was granted Geographical Indication protection.
+In October 2008, Bikaneri bhujia was granted Geographical Indication (GI) protection.
 A registered GI tag ensures only authorized users are allowed to use the product name.